-The year 2017 marks the quincentennial of Martin Luther’s posting on the Castle Church door in Wittenberg his Ninety-Five Theses regarding the Roman Catholic Church’s use of indulgences.
-Indulgences allowed the parishioner to reduce or eliminate works of penance for confessed sins.
-Luther’s call to debate indulgences is considered the beginning of the Reformation.
+The year 2017 marks the 500th anniversary of Martin Luther’s Ninety-Five Theses, which were posted on the Castle Church door in Wittenberg to provide points of debate regarding the papacy’s use of indulgences.
+Indulgences allowed a parishioner to reduce or eliminate time in purgatory for sins.
+The theses posting is considered the beginning of the Reformation.
 Even though there had been reforming efforts before Luther through the work of individuals such as Jan Hus and John Wycliffe, Luther’s nailing his theses to the church door provided a specific event on a single day, October 31, and focused particularly on the importance of sola Scriptura for the Reformation as he scrutinized indulgences in the mirror of the Word.
 The Reformers wrote books concerned with doctrine, commentaries on the Bible, collections of sermons, confessions and catechisms, and monographs composed to critique the views of others, but Luther took his reforming work not only to the academics and clergy but also to the people.
 He wrote many tracts and pamphlets for the literate which could then be read to the predominantly illiterate populace.
 Even though Lutheranism went in a generally different reforming direction with its theology, worship practices, and sacramental views as compared with Calvin and the Reformed, Presbyterians still owe a great debt to Luther for his stand for Scripture as the source for doctrine and life.
 Thus, five-hundred years after Luther’s theses, he should be remembered for his leadership of the Reformation via sola Scriptura.

 Three-hundred years ago the Presbyterians in America convened in Philadelphia on September 17, 1717 for the first meeting of what is named in the minutes, “The Synod.”
 Present were thirteen ministers and six elders who from their number elected their first synod moderator, Rev. Jedidiah Andrews.
 The previous year it had been decided by “The Presbytery” that it had grown sufficiently to divide into three or possibly four presbyteries with one to convene in Philadelphia with six ministers, another to gather its six pastors in New Castle, three ministers were to meet in Snow Hill for the third presbytery, and the possibility of a fourth presbytery to be assembled by two ministers in New York.
 The Synod would continue to grow, divide into Old Side and New Side in the early 1740s then reunite in 1758, and continue to grow so that in 1789 the General Assembly of the Presbyterian Church in the United States of America would convene for its first meeting.